MrSaighnal/mrsaighnal.github.io/_posts/2019-04-26-bank-walkthrough.md

 comments: true
 ---

 This is a penetration test for a machine from hackthebox.eu called bank.
-It was made in about 5 hours through my  coworker’s company [last](http://blog.notso.pro "last").
-This machine has not been  difficult to hack but at the beginning, we did not know how to proceed so through trial and error and we successfully hacked the machine.
+It was made in about 5 hours with my coworker’s company [last](http://blog.notso.pro "last").
+This machine has been somewhat difficult to hack, however through trial and error, we successfully hacked the machine.
 The only information we received was the name of the machine.

 ````